mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-Then I could do the following with my interface:
+Then we can do the following with these interfaces:

 ```csharp
 IMyInterface<MyDerived> obj = new MyInterfaceImplementation<MyBase>();
 ```

 The situations for using contravariance and the "in" keyword are not as robust as covariance.
-This is because good software is built around abstractions, not details.
+This is because good software is built around abstractions rather than details.

-If you have ever used the IComparable or IComparer interfaces, both of these interfaces use contravariance because you are able to compare both base and derived types when sorting lists.
+Common examples of contravariance are the IComparable and IComparer interfaces, which compare both base and derived types when sorting lists.

 ## Conclusion

-Covariance and contravariance both involve inheritance for generic interfaces.
-Covariance allows you assign base types from returned derived types.
+Covariance allows you to assign base types from returned derived types.
 Contravariance allows you to assign derived types to base type parameters.
-Covariance is more applicable than contravariance due to our desire to prefer base types to derived types.
-If you are ever asked about these topics or the "in" and "out" keywords in an interview, simply respond with, "They allow you to apply the Liskov Substitution Principle to generic interfaces".
+Covariance is more applicable than contravariance due to our preference for base types.
+If you are ever asked about these topics or the "in" and "out" keywords in an interview, simply respond with, "They allow you to apply the Liskov Substitution Principle to generic interfaces."